The Infant CARE-Index – online training

 Overview

-The Infant CARE-Index (ICI, Crittenden, 1981) is the simplest and most versatile of the DMM assessments.
-It assesses patterns of interaction of infants and their carers from birth to about 15 months of age based on a 3 minute video-recorded play interaction.
-It does not assess attachment & captures the best of dyad’s functioning (rather than capturing the dyad’s response to stress, i.e., attachment).
+The Infant CARE-Index (ICI, Crittenden, 1981) is the simplest and most versatile of the assessments tied to the Dynamic Maturational Model of Attachment and Adaptation (DMM).
+It assesses parent-infant interaction from birth to about 15 months of age based on a 3-minute video-recorded play interaction.
+It does not assess attachment and captures the best of dyad’s functioning (rather than capturing the dyad’s response to stress, i.e. attachment).

-1. Are highly correlated with the Infant Strange Situation assessment patterns of attachment
+• Are highly correlated with the infant Strange Situation assessment patterns of attachment

-2. Differentiate abusing from neglecting, abusing-and-neglecting, marginally maltreating, and adequate dyads
+• Differentiate abusing from neglecting, abusing and neglecting, marginally maltreating, and adequate dyads

 Mandatory Course Requirements